 And now for the great part….
 FREE KITTENS.
 I mean money!!!!

 Yep, that is right.
-The government will give you free money towards your beneficiaries’ education.
+The government will give you free money for your beneficiaries’ education.
 This is one of the only government grants that is not eliminated for those with higher incomes.

 - 20% of the contribution up to a maximum of $500 per year regardless of your income.